Guidance, Soft skills & personality

 Search for alternative explanations

-Just give it a try – think of at least ten reasons that explain the other person’s behavior.
+Just try it once – think of at least ten reasons that make the other person’s behavior plausible.
 In most cases, there are even more.

 The same applies here: Asking is a good idea!